vbordign/DL-imgs-classifier/README.md

 ## How to run test.py
-To evaluate the best trained model in the test set:
+To train and evaluate the best trained model in the test set:
 ```
 $ cd code && python test.py
 ```